 (As told to Irewati Nag)

-Sometimes life throws situations at us which, if we accept, we know are going to make a fool of us.
-Despite all this, we go ahead, hoping that we won’t be fooled.
-I’ve lived this life.
-I had all the warning signs.
-I jumped into an affair which had no basis, was continuously made felt unwanted and unimportant, only required for moral and financial support and nothing else.
-Now I feel as if I was just a necessary distraction in an otherwise non-eventful marriage of my girlfriend who belonged to a different nationality.
+Sometimes life throws situations that come with ‘danger alert’ blaring full stream.
+Despite this, we go ahead and take the plunge, hoping we’d survive.
+That’s exactly the curveball life threw at him and I couldn’t knock it out of the park.
+The warning signs were there all along, yet I jumped in a relationship with a married woman, which had no basis.
+I was continuously made felt unwanted and unimportant, only required for moral and financial support and nothing else.
+Now I feel as if I was just a necessary distraction in an otherwise non-eventful marriage of my girlfriend who belonged to a different nationality..

 I worked over a decade as a successful engineer in Malaysia.
 I met Chen at a business conference in Kuala Lumpur.
-We soon started talking and I realised she was quite successful for her age, an independent woman managing her two kids with some help from her aunt, while her husband lived in her home country in some town which I can’t spell, like a typical Indian.
-She had been in KL for over 7 years and had risen on the corporate ladder very soon and had reached the senior management level pretty early on.
+We soon started talking and I realised she was quite successful for her age, an independent woman managing her two kids with some help from her aunt, while her husband lived in her home country in some town which I can’t even spell.
+She had been in KL for over 7 years and had risen the corporate ladder very soon, reaching the senior management level pretty early on.
 She made me believe that it was because of her hard work, but now I feel otherwise.

 When I met her, although I was in awe of her, I was not attracted or in love.
-I was married to another woman then.
-I had compatibility issues with my wife; despite all my efforts I realised that marriage was not going anywhere.
+I was a married man then.
+However, I had compatibility issues with my wife; despite all my efforts, realised that my marriage was not going anywhere.
 My wife went back to India as she felt neglected and lonely in KL.
-I tried stopping my wife, but in vain.
+I tried stopping my wife but in vain.
 I eventually gave in, sent her home.

 Initially I felt hurt and lonely, but soon started enjoying my freedom.

-I started talking more and more to Chen.
-We got really close.
+Eventually, I started talking more and more to Chen.
+We became close and before I knew it I was involved with a married woman.
 I started enjoying her company and wanted more out of our relationship.
-We started going on holidays together.
-She told lies at home, as she had a few guests most of the time who could communicate things to her husband.
+We started spending more time together, going on holidays and sneaking around the city.
+She told lies at home to cover her tracks, as she always had people visiting from back home who could have ratted her out to her husband.
 She wanted to hide me from her world.
-At that stage even I wanted to hide her from my world.
+At that stage, even I wanted to hide her from my world.
 I was still married.

-My trips with her were the times I made some of the most blissful memories.
-My wife soon got to know about it.
-She smartly collected all the evidence she needed to collect a heavy alimony from me.
-To protect Chen from any kind of legal or social embarrassment, I parted with everything I had to stop my wife making our affair public.
-I convinced my wife for a mutual consent divorce, because I wanted to be free as soon as possible to make sure my dream to be with Chen comes true.
-I soon signed my separation papers and ran to Chen, only to discover that she was non-committal about her separation from her husband.
+These trips with her were some of the most blissful moments of my life.
+Soon, my wife got to know about the affair.
+She smartly collected all the evidence she needed to get heavy alimony from me.
+To protect Chen from any legal trouble or social embarrassment, I parted with everything I had to stop my wife making our affair public.
+I convinced my wife for divorce by mutual consent, because I wanted to be free as soon as possible to make sure my dream to be with Chen comes true.

 She says I demand too much

-I am not naive to believe this.
-I was raised in a traditional family.
-We believed in monogamy.
-She made me feel that she believed the same too.
-My love for her grew beyond what I could imagine.
-But now I am left penniless.
-All that I have to hold on to is my job.
-I hope God keeps me sane enough to at least perform my job well.
+I may have been naive at the beginning of this relationship but cannot believe her claims anymore.
+I was raised in a traditional family, where the idea of monogamy is sacred.
+She made me feel that she shared this core value too.
+My love for her grew beyond my imagination, and being in love with a married woman who won’t divorce her partner has brought me only agony and misery.
+I am left penniless.
+All that I have to hold on to is a job.
+I hope God keeps me sane to survive this storm.